m-bur/complex_social_systems/README.md

 Furthermore there are is folder called [networks](networks), which contains precalculated networks, which avoids the necessesity to calculate the initial network each time from scratch.

+[calibration.py](calibration.py) was used to perform the calibration, the results can be found in the [calibration](calibrations) folder.

+The files named experiment are scripts that allow for the parallel execution of the main file for different input parameters, this allows for a faster execution.